Part 1: Building Your Business

 - In-demand branding

-Re-opening our strategic plan or reconsidering its implementation in light of these elements is an important first step if we’ve not already done so.
+Re-opening your strategic plan or reconsidering its implementation in light of these elements is an important first step if you’ve not already done so.

 Part 2 of this series focuses on growing our people to help scale our business.
 Part 3 focuses on what it takes to build a brand designed to attract and save us time and money while increasing loyalty and retention.